sahilparekh08/sahilparekh08.github.io/content/projects/penncloud/index.md

 GitHub Repo: [PennCloud](https://github.com/sahilparekh08/PennCloud)

-NOTE: This project was a part of the course CIS 5050: Software Systems (Spring 2024), University of Pennsylvania
+NOTE: This project was a part of the course CIS 5050: Software Systems (Spring 2024), University of Pennsylvanai